IBM/cognos-dancing-dashboard/README.md

   > This is common during the first run.
 The app tries to start before the Discovery environment is fully created.
 Allow a minute or two to pass.
 The environment should be usable on restart.
-If you used `Deploy to IBM Cloud` the restart should be automatic.
+If you used ``Deploy to IBM Cloud`` the restart should be automatic.

-* Error: Only one free environent is allowed per organization
+* Error: Only one free environment is allowed per organization

   > To work with a free trial, a small free Discovery environment is created.
 If you already have a Discovery environment, this will fail.
 If you are not using Discovery, check for an old